 You may bring your bag/ coat into the exam venue you will be directed by the invigilators whilst entering where to keep them.
 We cannot guarantee their security.
 Any mobile phones, smart watches or similar devices must be switched off whilst in the exam venue.
 They must not be with you at your desk, if you do not have a bag to put it in you must hand it in at Student Services before your exam.

 How long do the exams run for?
 The length of exams can vary between papers.
 Your Moodle exam timetable will include the duration of each exam.
 How many exams might I have to take in a day, or a week?
 Typically, you may sit one morning and one afternoon exam in a day.
 The board ruling is that you can sit exams up to six hours per day.
 What if I have two exams scheduled at the same time?
-If you have two exams scheduled at the same time on your Moodle exam timetable, you will receive a letter through your Tutor during Prep (before May).
+If you have two exams scheduled at the same time on your Moodle exam timetable, you will receive a letter during a tutorial session (before May).
 The letter will clearly explain which exam you will sit in the main venue and at what time you will sit the second exam.
 You may be required to bring your lunch with you as you may need to be supervised by an invigilator before your second exam.
 What happens on the day of the exam?
 Seating plans are displayed outside the exam venue up to an hour before the exam begins.
 Your candidate number is used to indicate the row you will sit in.
 Morning (AM) exams begin at 9am and afternoon (PM) exams begin at 1.30pm.
 You need to be at the exam venue at least 20 minutes before the exam begins.
 Will my teacher be present at the exam?
 There is a possibility your teacher will be present in the exam venue until the exam begins.
 There will also be invigilators there so please put your hand up if you have any questions.
 When are results issued?
 A Level results are issued on 16 August.
 GCSE results are issued on 24 August.
 ID must be shown when collecting results.
 If you are not available to collect your results they will be sent out First Class by noon on results day.
 Once you have joined us, please ensure your home address is correct on the system.
 To change or check your home address contact Student Services.
 When can I expect to receive my certificates?
 Certificates will be posted to the address held on the college system in November and vocational course certificates in late August to early September.
 If you take a GCSE exam in November your certificate will be sent to your home address in March.
 How can I contact the exams department?
 The Exam Office is located opposite the Student Services Help Desk on the first floor.
 Exam Office opening hours:

 Monday – Thursday: 7.45am – 3.45pm